warbe-maker/warbe-maker.github.io/_posts/2021-12-06-Worry-free-merged-cells.md

 ---
 <!--more-->

+Get rid of any worry with merged cells in VBA Projects.

 Not using the great design feature 'merged cells' is the credo of numerous developers throughout forums.
 And they are right - as long as they have not found a way to properly manage this kind of 'obstruction'.
 I was not prepared to stay away from merged cells and implemented a way to manage them.

 A service called _MergedAreas_ temporarily _eliminates_ (un-merges) merged cells and finally _restores_ (re-merges) them in the meantime even allowing to delete concerned rows or insert new rows straight in the middle of a merged area.